-The mission the FreeStore is to help the University of Alaska, Fairbanks reduce it's ecological footprint by reducing the amount of resources it uses and waste it produces.
+The mission of the FreeStore is to help the University of Alaska Fairbanks reduce it's ecological footprint by reducing the amount of resources it uses and waste it produces.

 About the FreeStore

-The FreeStore is an organized transfer station right here in the Office of Sustainability.
+The FreeStore is an organized location that provides free clothing, dorm and household items, books, movies, gadgets, accessories, and more - right here in the Office of Sustainability.
 Why visit the FreeStore?

 - Find sweet clothes that make a fashion statement.

 - Social justice!
 Refuse to support the companies that sell products from countries with unethical treatment of factory workers.

 - Create less air and water pollution than what would be generated by making a new item or recycling.

 8:00 a.m. - 5:00 p.m.
 M-F, year round

 Office of Sustainability - Upstairs Lola Tilly Commons